Murder of Jamar Pinkney Jr.: Trial

-Pinkney Sr. was initially arrested and charged with premeditated first-degree murder, three counts of assault with a dangerous weapon, and possession of a firearm during a felony.
+Pinkney Sr. was initially arrested and charged with premeditated first-degree murder, three counts of assault with a dangerous weapon, and possession of a firearm during a felony, in relation to both Pinkney Jr.'s killing and his altercation with his wife and her family.

 During his trial, Pinkney Sr. did not deny shooting Pinkney Jr., but said it was in the heat of the moment and therefore he was only guilty of a lesser offense of voluntary manslaughter.

-Pinkney Sr. said that Pinkney Jr. initially said to him, "Daddy, I'm sorry, can you forgive me?
-I got up from the couch and went into the bedroom, I pulled my shorts and my underwear off and I got on top of her."
-Pinkney Sr. said that was when he "lost it".
+The court rejected Pinkney Sr.'s argumentation as he had been aware of his son's confession for several hours before the murder.
+Pinkney Sr. explained further that Pinkney Jr. had admitted to the sexual assault without further detail in the initial phone call and that he "lost it" upon hearing the description of the assault in person.

 The jury found Pinkney Sr. guilty of second-degree murder, three counts of assault with a dangerous weapon, and possession of a firearm during a felony.
 The prosecution pursued a first-degree murder charge, but the jury decided on the lesser offense of second-degree murder.
-This was a lesser conviction than the prosecution had pursued, but a higher conviction than the voluntary manslaughter conviction that the defense advocated for.
+This was a lesser conviction than the prosecution had pursued, but a higher conviction than the voluntary manslaughter conviction for which the defense had advocated.

+Pinkney Sr. was sentenced to 37 to 80 years in prison, a de facto sentence of life imprisonment with the possibility of parole after 37 years.
+He was also ordered to pay $6,600 for his son's funeral expenses.
+Sentencing guidelines for second-degree murder in Michigan only call for 19 to 31 years, but Wayne County Circuit Judge Brian Sullivan said the horrific nature of the crime demanded more severe punishment for Pinkney Sr. Sullivan commented, "He beat him, stripped him naked, paraded him down the street.
+The only inference which can be drawn is to humiliate him and take his life."

-Lazette Cherry, Pinkney Jr.'s mother, said in the sentencing portion of the trial.
-"I will never hear his voice again.
+The sentence received mixed reception.
+Lazette Cherry, Pinkney Jr.'s mother, said in the sentencing portion of the trial, "I will never hear his voice again.
 I will never see his smile.
-He took that away from me.
+[Pinkney Sr.] took that away from me.
 When he put matters in his own hands, he was the judge, the jury, and the executioner.
 Your honor, I ask you.
 He needs to spend the rest of his life in jail."
 Pinkney Sr. said during the sentencing phase of the trial, "I'm sad about losing my son.
 I am horrified by what I did.
 I hope one day I could be a responsible parent again, a responsible citizen."

-Pinkney Sr. was sentenced to 37 to 80 years in prison, a de facto sentence of life imprisonment with the possibility of parole after 37 years.
-He was also ordered to pay $6,600 for his son's funeral expenses.
-Sentencing guidelines for second-degree murder in Michigan only call for 19 to 31 years, but Wayne County Circuit Judge Brian Sullivan said the horrific nature of the crime demanded more severe punishment for Pinkney Sr. Sullivan commented, "He beat him, stripped him naked, paraded him down the street.
-The only inference which can be drawn is to humiliate him and take his life."
+Conservative commentator Debbie Schlussel said that Pinkney Sr. "got a raw deal" and while not condoning Pinkney Jr.'s murder, she stated that "sometimes vigilante justice ends up working out for the best".